Translators as Literary CharactersMihaela

 Paolo Volponi – Last Act in Urbino

 Peter Waterhouse – Language Death Night Outside: Poem.
 Novel

 Jeannete Winterson – Written on the Body – I read Oranges Are Not the Only Fruit.
 Maybe I should try this one, too.

 (The source is a more comprehensive list which can be found here.)

 Have you read anything on this list?
 Do you know any other fictional books on this theme?

-*The links in this article, except for the last one, indicating the source of the list, will take you to my blog in Romanian, dedicated to books and travels.
+*The links in this article, except for the last one, indicating the source of the list, will take you to my blog in Romanian, dedicated mainly to books.